-- Face your child when you speak to him: Do not cover your mouth as you speak.
-When you are in a group setting, have your child sit in a location where he can clearly see the faces of the people who are talking.
+- Face your child when you speak to him or her.
+Do not cover your mouth as you speak.
+When you are in a group setting, have your child sit in a location where he or she can clearly see the faces of the people who are talking.
 Ask people not to speak loudly when they speak to your child if they do this.
 People should speak using their usual tone and volume.

-- Help your child get used to the hearing aids: Have your child wear the aids as much as possible.
+- Help your child get used to the hearing aids.
+Have your child wear the aids as much as possible.
 When your infant is feeding or having a tantrum, you may leave the aids out for a period of time.
-Ask your caregivers about headbands and other devices that can help hold the hearing aids in place.
+Ask your child's healthcare providers about headbands and other devices that can help hold the hearing aids in place.

-- Help your child avoid feedback from the hearing aid: Feedback is a whistling sound that comes out of the ear mold when it does not fit properly.
+- Prevent feedback from the hearing aid.
+Feedback is a whistling sound that comes out of the ear mold when it does not fit properly.
 Earwax and dirt in your child's ears make feedback worse.
 Watch your child for signs of an ear infection.
 Ear infections can worsen feedback and lead to pain and more hearing loss.
-Ask caregivers for more information about signs of an ear infection.
+Ask your child's providers for more information about signs of an ear infection.

-- Learn about other listening devices: If you have a school-aged child, ask caregivers about listening aids that will work in a classroom.
+- Learn about other listening devices.
+If you have a school-aged child, ask his or her providers about listening aids that will work in a classroom.
 These listening aids will make it easier for your child to hear a teacher and other classmates.

-- Keep all appointments with your child's caregivers: Your child's hearing loss may change as he grows, so he will need regular appointments to check for changes.
+- Keep all appointments with your child's providers.
+Your child's hearing loss may change as he or she grows, so he or she will need regular appointments to check for changes.